ashdza/blog/source/_posts/hasura-and-database.md

 #### Song : Table and Columns

 Here, I am defining the *table* for `song`.
 The *columns* are the fields in the data type, and each song is a row in this table.
 Columns are limited to simple types like `int` and `text`.
-Every song has a unique identifier `id` which serves as its *primary key*, and a `title`.
+Every song has a unique identifier `id` which serves as its *primary key*, and a string `title`.

 {% asset_img make-table-song.png Make Table Song %}